MariaRiosNavarro/toktok_backend/readme.md

 # Development

 We started by creating 2 repositories and realized during deployment the problem of authorization cookies with 2 different domains, so we decided to merge a frontend and a backend project.

-The original frontend repository (and its history) is located in :
+The original frontend repository (and its history) is located in (34 PR):

 [ First toktok_frontend](https://github.com/MariaRiosNavarro/toktok_frontend)

+In the frontend repository we originally had 34 Pull Request and in the unified repository we made 53, so a total of 87 PR in 2 weeks.

 # How to set it up